blairanderson/runtalk/README.md

     $ cd /vagrant/runtalk-chat
     $ rails s

-To start the faye server, open a new tab and SSH in again:
+To start the faye server, open a new tab in the same folder, SSH in and start the faye server:

     $ vagrant ssh

-then start the faye server:

     $ rackup private_pub.ru -s thin -E production